Doej0/UNIV_Guessing_Game_Starter-main/README.md

 With this project we showcased our understanding of:
  JAVASCRIPT:by using DOM manipulation and event Listeners
  CSS: by using responsive styling with the use of Flexbox,Grid and Media Queries
- HTML: by structing a web page using semantic HTML
+ HTML: by structuring a web page using semantic HTML